 Properties of Nuclear Force

-- The nuclear force existing between two nucleons decays to zero when their separation distance exceeds few femtometers.
+- The nuclear force existing between two nucleons decays to zero when their separation distance exceeds a few femtometers.
 Thus, for the large-sized nucleus, there will be a saturation of forces.

-You must note here that there exists no simple mathematical formula for a nuclear force as we have in case of Coulomb’s law or Newton’s law of Gravitation.
+You must note here that there exists no simple mathematical formula for a nuclear force as we have in the case of Coulomb’s law or Newton’s law of Gravitation.